 An intervention is a planned, strategic conversation between someone struggling with substance abuse and their loved ones.
 It can help one understand how their addiction is affecting those that love and care for them most.
 Sometimes it seems as though there is nothing anybody can say to change anybody’s mind, but changing their perspective is not the ultimate goal; rather, it is bringing the problem to their attention.

 Regardless of how things may seem, nobody chooses to struggle with addiction.
 Addiction is a disease and should be treated as such – with gentle and loving care.
 The truth is a series of ill-informed or careless choices have led to this circumstance.
 The right choices must be made moving forward so that they can pursue a life of sobriety and stability.

 Acted upon by family, friends, and an experienced professional, an intervention could be the correct course of action in pursuing assistance for a loved one wrestling with substance abuse.
 Interventions are not a task met with ease.
-Often, interventions are very difficult to complete due to the emotional weight they throw onto those involved; it is, however, the best way to start the process of finding help.
+Often, interventions are somewhat difficult to complete due to the emotional weight they throw onto those involved; it is, however, the best way to start the process of finding help.

 It is crucial that the setting of the intervention be comfortable for everyone involved.
 Believe it or not, this goes a long way in contributing to a feeling that a loved one is heard and understood.
 After all, the goal of all of this is to ultimately help them see how much others close to them care.